needmorecowbell/needmorecowbell.github.io/_posts/2017-01-19-goodwill-chest.md

 ---------------------------------

-I have no idea how this will turn out, or if I will need to throw it out But for 13$ and some old parts, its worth a shot.
+I have no idea how this will turn out, or if I will need to throw it out.
+But for 13$ and some old parts, its worth a shot.
 I'll be giving updates in new posts as I go.